Equine herpes – risks, prevention and treatment

 Equine herpes is what is known as a ‘droplet infection’ transmitted from infected horses to healthy ones.
 The possibility of indirect infection through humans, feeding sites or other contact objects cannot be excluded either.

 One cause of herpes outbreaks in horses is stress.
-Since horses are flight animals, they avoid danger and stress through their flight instinct.
+Since horses are flight pets, they avoid danger and stress through their flight instinct.
 But if their ‘escape’ is prevented, their stress level increases.
 Transportation, tournaments or loud, unfamiliar noises in particular cause stress.

 There are five known types of equine herpes viruses worldwide.
 In the following list of symptoms of equine herpes virus (‘EHV’ for short), we are referring to types EHV-1 and EHV-4, which are the most common.
-In sick animals, the herpes virus has the following effects:
+In sick pets, the herpes virus has the following effects:

 - Febrile respiratory diseases (EHV-1/4)